phoughton/pyiso20022/README.md

 pip install xsdata[cli,lxml,soap]
 ```

-Then use this code to parse a PAIN message...:
+Then use this code to parse a PAIN message, like [this one](https://github.com/phoughton/pyiso20022/blob/main/example_files/gs_pain/pain001_001_08.xml).:

 ```python
 from xsdata.formats.dataclass.parsers import XmlParser